xndlnk/microservice-visualization/README.md

 ## Local development

-For local development, a local NPM registry should be used.
+For local development, a local NPM registry can be used.

 - make sure that local npm registry is used: `npm set registry http://localhost:4873/`
 - login to npm registry: `npm adduser --registry http://localhost:4873`